DrewBradfordXYZ/.dotfiles/README.md

 fzf keybindings:

-# I found it difficult to remamp they keybindings.
-I'm not a fan of ALT.
+# I found it difficult to remamp these keybindings.
+I wishy changeum, maybe learn one day.

 CTRL-t	Fuzzy find all files and subdirectories of the working directory, and output the selection to STDOUT.
 ALT-c	Fuzzy find all subdirectories of the working directory, and run the command “cd” with the output as argument.